chrisdten3/guia/README.md

-Guia is a great app.
+Guia is a superb app.